Alethio36/mediastack/README.md

 stores them under one key, and connects every arr to the hub.
 Endpoints already stored are never touched.

+Prowlarr also registers qBittorrent as its own download client, so a manual search in Prowlarr's UI can send a grab straight to qbit — those land under the dedicated `prowlarr` category, out of the arrs' way.

 Getting an endpoint URL:

 * **Discord** — channel -> gear (Edit Channel) -> Integrations ->